paniabhisek/AlexNet/README.rst

     2018-08-12 09:37:05,975 - AlexNet - INFO - Time: 7.986927 Epoch: 0 Batch: 160 Loss: 6.908568 Avg loss: 2049.059589 Accuracy: 0.000000 Avg Accuracy: 0.001043 Top 5 Accuracy: 1.000000
     2018-08-12 09:37:14,373 - AlexNet - INFO - Time: 8.396514 Epoch: 0 Batch: 170 Loss: 6.909007 Avg loss: 1929.635595 Accuracy: 0.000000 Avg Accuracy: 0.001051 Top 5 Accuracy: 1.000000

-Which is kind of scary: **The accuracy for current batch is ``0.000`` while the top 5 accuracy is ``1.000``**.
+**The accuracy for current batch is ``0.000`` while the top 5 accuracy is ``1.000``**.
 That made me check my code for any implementation error (again!).
 The graph looked fine in ``tensorboard``.
-After checking the code for couple of hours intensely, I didn't found any error.
-So one thing for sure!.
-I'm not able to find bug in my own code or something serious is going on.
-Now it was time to check the output of the final layer.
+I didn't found any error.

-Guess what!
-Out of 1000 numbers for a single training example, all are 0s except few (3 or 4).
-Ahh! there you are!
+The output of final layer: out of 1000 numbers for a single training example, all are 0s except few (3 or 4).

-What a relief!!
-At least this time there was no implementation error.

 The ``relu`` activation function will make any negative numbers to zero. if the final layer produces 997 of them 0s and 3 non 0s, then ``tf.nn.in_top_k`` will think that this example's output is in top5 as all 997 of them are in 4th position.
 So there is nothing wrong in there, but one problem though, the training will be substantially slow or it might not converge at all.
-It will be slow as the derivative in the 0 case is 0 where learning is difficult.
 If we would have got considerable amount of non 0s then it would be faster then other known (``tanh``, ``signmoid``) activation function.

 The output layer is producing lot of 0s which means it is producing lot of negative numbers before ``relu`` is applied.

 A couple things can be done:

 1. Reduce standard deviation to 0.01(currently 0.1), which will make the weights closer to 0 and maybe it will produce some more positive values
-2. Apply local response normalization(not applying currently) and make standard deviation 0.01
+2. Apply local response normalization(not applying currently) and make standard deviation to 0.01
-3. Use L2 regularization methods to penalize the weights for the way they are, in the hope they will be positive, and make standard deviation 0.01.
+3. Use L2 regularization methods to penalize the weights for the way they are, in the hope they will be positive, and make standard deviation to 0.01.

 Turns out none of them worked:

 The next thing I could think of is to change the **Optimzer**.
 I was using ``tf.train.AdamOptimizer`` (as it is more recent and it's faster) but the paper is using **Gradient Descent with Momentum**.
 After changing the optimizer to ``tf.train.MomentumOptimizer`` *only* didn't improve anything.

-But when I changed the optimizer to ``tf.train.MomentumOptimizer`` *along with* standard deviation to ``0.01``, things started to change for the better.
+But when I changed the optimizer to ``tf.train.MomentumOptimizer`` *along with* standard deviation to ``0.01``, things started to change.
 The top 5 accuracy was no longer ``1.000`` in the initial phase of training when top 1 accuracy was ``0.000``.
 A lot of positive values can also be seen in the output layer.

 .. code::